How Much Does a Gallon of Water Weigh?

 Alright, but...
 How much does a gallon of water weigh?

-Check out the reference table below to see how gallons of water translate into pounds and kilograms, and try out our water weight calculator yourself!
+Check out the reference table below to see how gallons of water translate into pounds and kilograms and try out our water weight calculator yourself!
+If you want to find out the weight of any other liquids, give our gallons to pounds converter a try.

 |Gallons of water||Pounds||Kilos|